RezaZahedi/Go-Gin/README.md

 answering to parallel requests and cache repeated function calls.
 The Fibonacci service is designed with the miro-service architecture in mind, somehow.
 As Gin REST API talks with it using RPG and Protocol Buffers.
-This module contains some redundant abstractions, like in user and product packages; they are mostly for the sake of illustration of Wire.
+This module contains some redundant abstractions and redirections, like in user and product packages; they are mostly for the sake of illustration of Wire.

 The tests only for database package are complete.